pmtpro/chevereto-3-docs/setup/container/development.md

 ## Reference

-* `SOURCE` is the absolute path to the cloned chevereto project
+* `SOURCE` is the absolute path to the cloned Chevereto-Free project
 * You need to replace `SOURCE=~/git/rodber/chevereto-free` with your own path
 * `SOURCE` will be mounted at `/var/www/source/` inside the container
 * Chevereto will be available at [localhost:8910](http://localhost:8910)